superliuxz/LegoSegmentation/progress_report.md

       - the two channels in the middle are not splitting the red and blue
     - back to the previous autoencoder model that is not splitting the middle two channels for red and blue (two generic channels in the middle), i discovered that the two channels are actually identifying the board and the background.
       - [ ] use the channel that is the board to split red and blue
+  - use 120 images and only one channel
 - progress has been slow down.
-  - might have interviews comming up which will further slow down the progress
+  - might have interviews comming up which will further slow down the progress **Week 6** (June 17 ~ June 23)
+- back from the interview
+- keep working on the two channel models, with all 120 real images, and only one channel in the middle